ndalezios/owasp-cheat-sheet/06_session_management_testing.md

 - Is the timeout enforced by the client of by the server?
   If cookie is _persistent_ (stores data about time, eg login time, last access, expiration date) timeout is enforced by the client  (modify this)

+## Testing for Session Puzzling
+Session variable overloading vulnerability occurs when an application uses the same session variable for more than one purpose.
+An attacker can potentially access pages in an order unanticipated by the developers, so that the session is set in one context and then used in another. \
+For example,an authentication bypass attack vector could be executed by accessing a publicly accessible entry point (such as oassword recovery page) that populates the session with an identical session variable.

+### Tests
+Enumerate all sesison variables used by the application and in which context they are valid. \
+In the password recovery entry point, the user could be requested to provide username, email etc. \
+The session might populate these values